doggystylez/chihuahua-validator/README.md

 # chihuahua-validator

-This is an abstraction of our chihuahua-1 validator set up
+This is an abstraction of our chihuahua-1 node set up

-archive1/public rpc [proposed]
+<pre>archive1/public rpc [proposed]
 vps/8gb/4 core_____________________________
 TBD                                        |
                                            |